 The Printer Working Group protocol is used for printing.
 The print job is stored temporarily in the cloud, then the client is informed via notification, and the print job is downloaded and processed.
 The printers can be provided with extensive location information so that they can be found.
 For a printer to be found by the user, the device must be marked as findable in Universal Print’s admin portal.

-However, print jobs with Universal Print are limited to 5 print jobs per user per month.
+However, while Microsoft 365 E3, E5 users have access to 100 print jobs per month, other licences only allocate for 5 print jobs per user per month.
 If print volumes are higher, businesses can purchase Universal Print page packs.

 Customers can add additional volume add-on packages.
-These are available in units of 500 with a 500-unit package costing $25.
+These are available in units of 500 or 10,000 with a 500-unit package costing $25 per month.
 At approximately 5 pages per print job, this is roughly equivalent to the cost of paper.

 To use Universal Print, you need printer models that already support Universal Print.
 For all other printers, especially existing, in-market printers, a Universal Print Connector is required to include them in cloud printing.